msakai/resume/resume.md

   design of our formal specification langauge for C, implementaion of a kind of C compiler, and so on.

-* Verification of work-flow networks based on model checking.
+* Verification of work-flow networks based on model checking (2007).

 Skills
 ------